nocontrolla/SanitasBot_Rasa/README.md

-This is a conversational healthcare chatbot developed using RASA and integrates with a custom_action that connects to the GPT3.5 model from Open_AI used to develop ChatGPT
+This is a conversational healthcare chatbot developed using RASA and integrates with a custom_action that connects to the GPT3.5 model from Open_AI

-Requirement Python
+Requirement
+-Python3
-RASA SDK
+-RASA SDK
+-RASA Webchat